celtichawk/ares-eshtraits-plugin/README.md

  Instructions:

- 1. Copy the eshtraits directory from the repository into your aresmush/plugins directory on your server with the other plugins.
+ 1. Copy the eshtraits directory from the aresmush/plugins directory in the repository into your aresmush/plugins directory on your server with the other plugins.
 This will add the plugin and its admin/user commands to the game.

  2. Before completing the following steps, please note that if you have other custom code for profile fields or character generation, you will need to manually edit these files in order to not overwrite any of those customizations.
 If you do not have any other customizations, you can use these files as-is.

- 3. Go to the aresmush/plugins/profile directory on your server and edit the custom_char_fields.rb file to match the one included in the plugins/profile/chargen directory in the repository.
+ 3. Go to the aresmush/plugins/profile directory on your server and edit the custom_char_fields.rb file to match the one included in the aresmush/plugins/profile/chargen directory in the repository.
 This will add the trait fields to the character objects.

- 4. Go to the aresmush/plugins/chargen directory on your server and edit the custom_app_review.rb file to match the one included in the plugins/profile/chargen directory in the repository.
+ 4. Go to the aresmush/plugins/chargen directory on your server and edit the custom_app_review.rb file to match the one included in the aresmush/plugins/profile/chargen directory in the repository.
 This will have the chargen system check to see if the traits are set before approval and give warning messages.

  5. Go to the ares-webportal/app/components directory on your server and edit the chargen-custom.js file to match the one included in the ares-webportal/app/components directory in the repository.
 This will add the traits to the web-portal chargen system.